stav-bentov/Bot-Detective/README.md

 For using the extension follow the next steps:
 1. Clone reposetory.
 2. Open Chrome Extensions on developer mode.
-3. Click on "Load unpacked" and choose the cloned project.
+3. Click on "Load unpacked" and choose the folder: `extension` in the cloned project.
 4. To run our extension using the local server make sure that the following comments are underlined:
 - In API_requests.py:
 Make this lines in a comment: